Skip to main content

 To maximize the effectiveness of documentation during migration and development, teams should follow structured practices.

-2. Leverage Search and Navigation
+2. Leverage search and navigation

-3. Understand the DXP Ecosystem
+3. Understand the DXP ecosystem

 Conclusion